humphrey-mutuma/Delani-studio/README.md

 The page has a navigation bar positioned fixed at the top of the webpage, through which you can navigate to all sections of the webpage easily without having to scroll all along.

-The page has the home page, an about us section, the what we do section, a portfolio section showing some of the projecs done with their titles being displayed when you hover over it, a contact us form that you can input your name, email address and the message and some social icons at the bottom of the page.
+The page has the home page, an about us section, the what we do section, a portfolio section showing some of the projects done with their titles being displayed when you hover over it, a contact us form that you can input your name, email address and the message and some social icons at the bottom of the page.

 #### Contact us form.
 When you submit the form you get a pop up message just below the form, with your name and a ' thank you' message.
-The shows your message has been sent successfully.
+This shows your message has been sent successfully.

 ![The Home page](images/form.png)